This article has been created with the main purpose of helping you identify and remove the Nike Shoes scam from your computer.

-The Nike Shoes Facebook Scam is the type of malware, that aims to lure users into visiting fraudulent websites that aim to trick victims into entering their financial information.
-Created in the same way and likely by the same people who are behind the RayBan Facebook Virus, the scam aims to falsely advertise various different types of fake files, whose primary purpose is to lure users into purchasing Nike Shoes on promotion.
-This type of scam may be introduced as a result of a possible virus that may have hijacked your Facebook profile in a certain way and may be sharing photos with the scam automatically.
-If you see photos, like the one next to this text on your Facebook profile or posted from your behalf, it is strongly advisable that you read this article carefully.
+The Nike Shoes Scam is the type of malware that aims to lure users into visiting fraudulent websites.
+Such websites are designed to trick victims into entering their financial information.
+Created in the same way and likely by the same people who are behind the RayBan Virus, the scam aims to falsely spread potentially malicious Nike Shoes ads and promotions.
+This type of scam may be a result of a virus that may have hijacked your Facebook profile and may be sharing photos of the scam automatically.
+If you see photos like the one next to this text on your social media profile or posted on your behalf, we advise you to read this article carefully.

 |Name||Nike Shoes Facebook Virus|

 |Short Description||Aims to trick victims into entering their financial information or paying for a fake product that may arrive and looking nothing like what the vicitm has ordered.|

 |Symptoms||Automatically shared photo, that advertises huge discounts of Nike Shoes on Facebook and Instagram.|